In this article, we take you through the steps on how to make the best pour-over coffee.

 Gravity plays a big part in the attraction between apples and the earth and also plays a big part in pour-over and drip coffee.
 Gravity is part of the equation that determines the rate of flow of water through the coffee.
 The other parts of the equation include the grind size of the coffee and the rate the water pours into the coffee.

-Ever thought how you would prepare coffee where there was no gravity – like in a space station?
+Ever thought about how you would prepare coffee where there was no gravity – like in a space station?

 Well, astronaut Kjell Lindgren was supposedly the first to brew a `pour-over’ coffee in the space station.
 Well, he did brew a coffee but it wasn’t really a pour-over.
 Kjell used syringe pressure to force water through a coffee pod.